raspberrypilearning/invent-project-template/en/step_6.md

 --- /task ---

 --- task ---
-Mistakes are the "portals of discovery" (James Joyce, Ulysses).
+<mark> some ideas, delete as needed </mark> Mistakes are the "portals of discovery" (James Joyce, Ulysses).
+The Nobel Prize-winning physicist Niels Bohr said, “An expert is a person who has made all the mistakes that can be made”.
+Mistakes are powerful.
+Mistakes are empowering.

 What mistakes did you make and how did they help you create your ... <mark>free text answer, 3 characters possibly</mark>
 --- /task ---

 ### Now you are (the author of a digital book)!